TheArc21/Instacart-market-basket-analysis/README.md

 ![image](https://github.com/TheArc21/Instacart-market-basket-analysis/assets/90914688/dc9b765f-474d-4079-a06a-80a192c8465b)

-b) Product Analysis: This section will analyse the best-selling products, the top 10 products on the first order, the top 10 reordered products in terms of their probability of being reordered, and the number of items purchased in an order.
+b) Product Analysis: This section will analyze the best-selling products, the top 10 products on the first order, the top 10 reordered products in terms of their probability of being reordered, and the number of items purchased in an order.

 ![image](https://github.com/TheArc21/Instacart-market-basket-analysis/assets/90914688/ebfe8b51-7cdb-408c-9c1e-06545a6b952f)

 ![image](https://github.com/TheArc21/Instacart-market-basket-analysis/assets/90914688/557952a9-6d9a-4c74-a986-7fd3f64f2905)